jesswhyte/brownbag/README.md

-This repository contains example code from the ACM Brown Bag lunch workshop - Accessing the Twitter API with python.
+This repository contains example code from the ACM Brown Bag lunch workshop 'Accessing the Twitter API with Python', hosted at Semaphore Studio 307 by me.

 The files are as follows: